-Almost 90 percent of the 10,500 cosmetics and skin care ingredients known to the U.S. Food and Drug Administration have not been evaluated for safety by the Cosmetic Ingredient Review, the FDA, or any other publicly accountable institution, according to the Environmental Working Group.
-To be fair, no one’s dropping dead after a using a mascara wand or a body wash, and manufacturers have an interest in creating products that don’t harm their customers.
-But complex chemicals with potential unknown side effects lead us to follow the Precautionary Principle.
-That is to say, if we’d prefer to err on the side of safety until we know.
-We’re not the only ones who feel this way: More than 1,110 personal-product ingredients have been banned for use in cosmetics in the European Union because of concerns that they may cause cancer, birth defects, or reproductive ills.
+About 90% of the 10,500 cosmetics and skin care ingredients known to the U.S. Food and Drug Administration have not been evaluated for safety by the Cosmetic Ingredient Review, the FDA, or any other publicly accountable institution, according to the Environmental Working Group.
+To be honest, no one’s dropping dead after a using a mascara wand or a body wash, and manufacturers have an interest in making products that don’t do damage to their customers.
+But complex chemicals with potential unknown side effects make us follow the Precautionary Principle.
+That is to mention, if we’d prefer to err on the side of safety until we know.
+We’re not the only ones who feel this way: More than 1,110 personal-product ingredients have been banned for use in cosmetics in the European Union because of concerns that they may lead to cancer, birth defects, or reproductive ills.
 By contrast only 10 are banned here in the America.

 How to green your beauty routine

 Don’t be fooled by cosmetic ads: tons of creams, lotions, and potions at the drugstore and cosmetics counter make promises they can never deliver on.
 (Believe us, all the nice products in the world will never turn the tide of ageing.)
 Eye creams, for example, seldom vary in formulation from your basic facial moisturizer.
 Our recommendation is to keep it simple: All you need is a basic cleanser, toner, moisturizer, and broad-spectrum sunscreen to maintain your skin in tip-top shape.
 Everything else is just dressing.